 What comes to mind when you consider the cross of Jesus Christ?
-There is extreme cruelty on display, but there is also more to the story.
-Alistair Begg reminds us that the cross displays the majesty of Jesus fulfilling Scripture, reigning as king, and accomplishing God's plan to redeem sinners.
+Of course, there is extreme cruelty on display—but as Alistair Begg reminds us, there is also more to the story.
+The cross displays the majesty of Jesus fulfilling Scripture, reigning as King, and accomplishing God’s plan to redeem sinners.
 The cross of Christ does not call for our sympathy, but it does demand a response.

 16And the soldiers led him away inside the palace (that is, the governor's headquarters),2 and they called together the whole battalion.3 17And they clothed him in a purple cloak, and twisting together a crown of thorns, they put it on him.
 18And they began to salute him, “Hail, King of the Jews!”
 19And they were striking his head with a reed and spitting on him and kneeling down in homage to him.
 20And when they had mocked him, they stripped him of the purple cloak and put his own clothes on him.
 And they led him out to crucify him.